#55 – How to stay motivated

 All great tasks test our motivation.
 It’s easy to court ideas over beers and change the world with napkin sketches, but like most things taken home from bars, new challenges arise the next day.
-It’s in the morning light when work begins, and grand ideas (or barroom conquests) lose their luster.
+It’s in the morning light when work begins, and grand ideas (or last call choices) lose their luster.
 To do interesting things requires work and it’s no surprise we abandon demanding passions for simpler, easier, more predictable things.

-Although we like to talk of talent, the callow, overrated, but useful bastard that it is, it can’t do anything for us if it’s locked in the basement by our ever-flighty motivations.
+Although we like to talk of talent, it can’t do anything for us if it’s locked in the basement by our ever-flighty motivations.
 To achieve demands discovering personal motivations and learning to use them.
 The masters in all fields are foremost great self-manipulators, orchestrating their will to achieve what the rest of us can not.
 However, since our minds are the only ones we see from the inside out, there can be no true handbook for motivation: only a treasure map of landmarks and a handful of bones to roll.

 These are mine, but there are others.
-If these hit home, I hope you kick much ass.
-But if they fail you, ask what’s missing and you’ll be on you way to sorting out a motivation for yourself.
+If these hit home, I hope they take you the distance.
+But if they fail you, ask what’s missing and you’ll be on your way to sorting out a motivation for yourself.

 Anger